Blendify/blender-manual/blender_docs/manual/render/output/video.rst

-Once you have mastered the trick of animation you will surely start to produce wonderful animations, encoded with your favorite codecs, and possibly you'll share them on the Internet with the rest of the community.
+Once you have mastered the trick of animation you will surely start to produce wonderful animations, encoded with your favorite codecs, and possibly you will share them on the Internet with the rest of the community.

 Sooner or later you will be struck with the desire to build an animation for television, or maybe burn your own DVDs.
 To spare you some disappointment,